 Framed around topics that are centrally important to both our city and the academic interests of WFU faculty, Knowledge Communities serve as a space where knowledge is shared and produced in collaboration with others.
 Events are free and open to the public.

 Current Knowledge Communities

-Knowledge Communities receive modest funding, including a stipend for community-member leaders.
-They must meet at least monthly and leaders are expected to work to bring together diverse members from Wake Forest University and the broader Winston-Salem Community.
+Knowledge Communities must meet monthly and be co-led by a Wake Forest University faculty member and a community leader.
+Leaders are expected to bring together diverse members from both the University and the broader Winston-Salem community.